Gabriel Fauré: Cantique de Jean Racine

 Et de tes dons qu’il reourne comblé.

-Although written technically in his ‘Early Period’, Cantique de Jean Racine offers both sides of the coin.
+Although written technically in his ‘early period’, Cantique de Jean Racine offers both sides of the coin.
 From the long, luscious melodic lines, resonant of the late Romantic period, to the atonal nature (at times) and the complex harmonic progressions, which were resonant of the new music trends of the time.
-At the tender age of 19, it must be remembered that this work was written for a competition, so Fauré perhaps didn’t push the boundaries as much as some of his later compositions.